dopeyduck/CompareWitnessesMatrix/README.md

 # CompareWitnessesMatrix
-Replaces qa-table-starter, this python script creates a pregenealogical coherence matrix of witnesses using the open-cbgm based on user input.
+Replaces qa-table-starter.sh script.
+This python script creates a pregenealogical coherence matrix of witnesses using the open-cbgm based on user input.

 Copy the script to the same folder as the compare_witnesses script in the open-cbgm.
 Then run it from the terminal from that folder: